Baby's head shape: Cause for concern?

 A baby's head is easily molded.
 Know why and how to care for flat spots.By Mayo Clinic Staff

 Many newborns have slightly uneven heads.
 But is it cause for worry?
 Understand what causes unevenness in babies' heads and when treatment is needed.

 What causes a baby's head shape to appear uneven?

 Positional molding might be most noticeable when you're looking at your baby's head from above.
 From that view, the back of your baby's head might look flatter on one side than on the other.
-The cheekbone on the flat side might protrude, and the ear on the flat side might look pushed forward.
+The ear on the flat side might look pushed forward.

 Is an uneven head shape cause for worry?

 Because a baby's skull is malleable, a tendency to rest the head in the same position can result in an uneven head shape.
 The back of the head might look flatter on one side than on the other.
 This is known as positional plagiocephaly.

 Positional molding is generally considered a cosmetic issue.
 Flat spots related to pressure on the head don't cause brain damage or interfere with a baby's development.